 Leesa Harker could have also considered self-publishing her work, which would have given her a possibility to utilize the fan base from Facebook and sell her publication via her own website gaining more revenue for her.

-Another example of self-publishing is J.K Rowling and her recent decision to publish via e-book only on the Pottermore website see this recent blog to learn more about self-publishing and why it could be better for you.
+Another example of self-publishing is J.K Rowling and her recent decision to publish via e-book only on the Pottermore website.

 A similar tactic to Leesa which went viral has been used by Dave Caroll, where United airlines has suffered greatly from the power of viral marketing through the protest song of the Canadian singer Dave Caroll 12 million people have watched that particular video.